jackjohnson-sd/wwmdd/README.md

 Please Read

+AUG 16   -- 4 errors left for 23/24 season.
+All errors the same type. see bads.sh for details
+            add PLR type csv file output.
+Its events by player for the game.
 AUG 11   -- app died if no colors.json file. fixed using default in settings.py code AUG 10   -- fixed team name wrong in box.csv
             finished?
 OT labels on periods, plot OT suport OK till furhter notice